st4ven/cv-application/README.md

 ## Description

 This project builds a CV based on user input.
-It has four total sections: personal information, education, work experience, personal projects, and technical skills - specifically tailored to computer science students.
+It has five total sections: personal information, education, work experience, personal projects, and technical skills - specifically tailored to computer science students.

 ## Features
 * Customizable CV from premade template